Location: French Polynesia

 Discover the South Pacific!
-The Marquesas project is a six week field school experience on Tahuata, a remote island with a rich history.
+The Marquesas project is a five week field school experience on Tahuata, a remote island with a rich history.
 Participants are fully immersed in a small community while working with Marquesans and living as the only foreigners on an island with no airport, no hotels, and no restaurants.

 Tahuata is accessible only by a one-hour boat ride from the nearby island of Hiva Oa.
 We fly to Hiva Oa from Tahiti on Air Tahiti.